Large Salem Sets Avoiding Nonlinear Configurations: Applications of our Results

 and it follows from Theorem \ref{maintheorem} with $Z = S$ and $n = 1$ that the set of $(E,\mu) \in \mathcal{X}_\beta$ such that $E$ is Salem and avoids solutions to \eqref{SecondKindofEquation} is comeager.
-Taking countable unions shows that the set of all $(E,\mu) \in \mathcal{X}_\beta$ such that $E$ is Salem and avoids all $n$-variable linear equations is comeager. \end{proof}
+Taking countable unions ranging over the choices of coefficients $a_2,\dots,a_n$ shows that the set of all $(E,\mu) \in \mathcal{X}_\beta$ such that $E$ is Salem and avoids all $n$-variable linear equations is comeager, which completes the proof. \end{proof}

+\begin{remark} For \emph{particular} linear patterns, it is certainly possible to improve the result of Theorem \ref{dDimensionalKornerResult}.
+For instance, Schmerkin \cite{Schmerkin} constructed a set $E \subset \TT$ with $\fordim(E) = 1$ which contains no three numbers forming an arithmetic progressions, i.e. solutions to the linear equation